DhrBaksteen/ArduinoOPL2/README.md

 <sup>*</sup>Use pins 51 and 52 respectively on Arduino Mega, or refer to [https://www.arduino.cc/en/Reference/SPI](https://www.arduino.cc/en/Reference/SPI) for your Arduino board.

 #### Raspberry Pi / Orange Pi
+After installing the library you can run `./connecting` to see how to connect your OPL2 board to the Pi.
+Normally connections are as follows:

 | OPL2 Board | GPIO Pin |
 |------------|-------------|
 | +5v | 2 |